 As much as your kids may love the expensive toys you break down and buy in last-minute desperation this year, they may pay the price not only in you having to cut back on basics in the weeks and months ahead, but also living with the stress they pick up on from you and anyone else in your household dealing with the financial strain of it all.

 Bottom line, the pressure for finding the “perfect” gift is not worth the trade-off if it means spending more than you can afford.
-Before finishing (or starting) your Christmas shopping this year:
+So check back in with your budget before finishing (or starting) your Christmas shopping this year: